Akebia quinata

 - Flower Description:

 - Small, reddish to purple, spicy, fragrant flowers in mid-spring.
-Male and female vines produce fragrant chocolate-purple flowers on old wood, so prune after flowering.
-Pendulous raceme, axillary.
+Male and female flowers in the same raceme.
+Fragrant chocolate-purple flowers appear on old wood, so prune after flowering.
+Pendulous dangling racemes, axillary.
 2-5, maroon to chocolate-brown, fragrant, 1"; petals lacking; sepals 3, concave; male flowers smaller, clustered; female flowers on elongate pedicels, few.
 Flowers must be hand-pollinated to produce fruit.

 -